rspamd/rspamd/doc/quickstart.md

 First of all, you need a working <abbr title="Mail Transfer Agent>MTA</abbr> that can send and receive email for your domain using <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> protocol.
 In this guide, we describe the setup of the [Postfix MTA](http://www.postfix.org/).
 However, rspamd can work with other MTA software - you can find details in the [integration document](/doc/integration.html).

+### TLS Setup

+It is strogly recommended to setup TLS for your mail system.
+We suggest to use certificates issued by [letsencrypt](https://letsencrypt.org) as they are free to use and are convenient to manage.
+To get such a certificate for your domain you need to allow letsencrypt to check your domain.
+There are many tools available for these purposes, including the official client and couple of alternative clients, for example (acme)[https://github.com/hlandau/acme].
+The setup is fairly simple: just type

+    apt-get install acmetool
+    acme quickstart
+    acme want mail.example.com

+In this guide, we assume that all services have the same certificate which might not be desired if you want greater levels of security.

+### Postfix setup

 We assume that you are installing Postfix with your OSs package manager (e.g. `apt-get install postfix`).
 Here is the desired configuration for Postfix:

 <div><!-- Do not change the DOM structure -->